-Private Yoga lessons in London by Celebrity Yoga Trainer Subodh Gupta
+Private Yoga in London by Celebrity Yoga Instructor Subodh Gupta

 We provide private yoga lessons/ classes for celebrities & corporates in Kensington, Chelsea SW3, Holland Park, Mayfair, Knightsbridge, Notting hill, Fulham, Belgravia, Hampstead Heath, Marylebone in London for weight loss, flexibility, toning and stress release.

 Our private yoga classes are ideal if you are looking to: